dankuck/dankuck.github.io/_posts/2022-05-20-trumans-map-7-rationalists-should-win.md

 I had been scribbling dates and facts on the back of the stolen hallway map, and now I was realizing I could invert my search to find articles that <i>The Truman Show</i> referred to.
 It would take a lot more work, but…

-I became aware of a distant sound, I stopped everything to listen closer.
+When I became aware of a distant sound, I stopped everything to listen closer.

 I left the forklift.
 The sound grew distinct as I crept toward the doors between the warehouse and the hall.
 Yes, I recognized the music.